Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 A petite woman hiker is shorter than "average", when "average" is defined as 5'4" (162 cm) and above.

-Just for the record, the term "petite" doesn't mean that a female hiker has to be teeny tiny like these women.
+Just for the record, the term "petite" doesn't mean that a female hiker has to be teeny tiny in terms of weight, like these women.

 No Tinker Belle Syndrome for most of us women hikers, thanks anyway.